Code-Institute-Submissions/htmltablebuilder/README.md

 The user renames the worksheets to match the Route Number.

-Where the timetable is an amalgamation of several routes then the user labels the worksheet with all of the route numbers seperated by a hyphen.
+Where the timetable is an amalgamation of several routes then the user titles the worksheet with all of the route numbers seperated by a hyphen.

 ![](assets/images/multipleexcel.webp)